Administer a Level Screener or Prescreener

 2. Select a Method to Administer the Level Screener

-The Assignment Selection screen appears after you’ve selected a passage icon and pressed the Select Text button on the Passage Preview page.
-The Assignment Selection screen offers teachers the choice of delivering the level screener to the student using a printed text or through their device (tablet, laptop, PC).
+You can deliver the level screener to the student using a printed text or through their device (tablet, laptop, PC).
 Keep in mind that as soon as you complete the Administer Assessment steps (“a.” or “b.”, below), the record will open and prompt you to begin marking your students’ reading.
 If you’d like, you can always return to the newly created record to actually work with your student later.

 a.
 Print the Passage for the Student